GSA/digitalgov.gov/content/post/2014-10-06-trends-on-tuesday-are-qr-codes-still-relevant.md

 date: 2014-10-06 4:55:55 -0400
 title: 'Trends on Tuesday\: Are QR Codes Still Relevant?'
-summary: 'Recently, I was designing new outreach materials and needed a way to connect this offline collateral with my agency&rsquo;s digital content.
+summary: 'Recently, I was designing new outreach materials and needed a way to connect this offline collateral with my agency’sdigital content.
 Using a QR (or Quick Response) code immediately came to mind, followed by the question, &ldquo;Are QR codes still relevant?&rdquo; Opinions differ on their utility and I couldn&amp;#8217;t find any objective data on how'
 authors: [tjohnson]
 categories:
   - Communities